 On October 2, 1998, 120 residents from the Niagara Lutheran Delaware Home were moved into their new home.
 The Niagara Lutheran Delaware Home was then closed, with its operations transferred to GreenField Health & Rehabilitation Center.

 Following the opening of GreenField Health & Rehabilitation Center, the next phase of campus development began, consisting of residential apartments at GreenField Manor and assisted living apartments at GreenField Court.
 The first residents moved into the Manor and Court in October 2001.

 In 2006, The Lutheran Church Home of Buffalo joined the Niagara Lutheran Health System.
 In 2013, GreenField Terrace memory care and enhanced assisted living facility opened as the new Lutheran Church Home.

 In December 2015, an era came to an end as the Niagara Lutheran Home & Rehabilitation Center was sold.
 The low Medicaid reimbursement situation made it very difficult for Niagara Lutheran to continue the cost-effective operation of the facility.

-In addition to this expansion of GHRC, the Niagara Lutheran Health System’s long-range plans also include the purchase of land or property for creation of new campus for mission development initiatives, including the possibility of market-rate or affordable senior housing, and further development of community outreach programs.
+The Niagara Lutheran Health System’s long-range plans include the purchase of land or property for creation of new campus for mission development initiatives, including the possibility of market-rate or affordable senior housing, and further development of community outreach programs.